 This example shows a reference from the list which has been matched to an in text reference.
 So we see the text "Found in document: 1" telling you that the body of the document contains this reference.
 If multiple citations are detected the number of occurrences are also shown here.

 Because Recite keeps track of which references have been cited and how many times they've been seen, it's easy to see when a listed reference hasn't been found at all in your document.
-Below we can see that this reference is highlighted with a red block and clearly states "Found in document: 0".
+Below we can see that this reference is highlighted with a red block and clearly states "Not found in document".

 Recite will also point out "possible matches" within your reference list.
 Below you can see "Found in document: 1 + 1 possible matches" which tells you that the system has detected 1 definite in text citation that matches to this reference but also believes there is another citation to which this might relate.
 Possible matches can occur when an author surname is spelt incorrectly or a year is mistyped.